More Information

 Comprehensive research in Canada and other countries has revealed that political parties are gathering significant amounts of personal information on voters designed to profile the electorate and enable micro-targeting techniques for delivering political advertising.

-Much of the personal data captured on political opinions is sensitive, and is recognised as such in other jurisdictions, and especially those regulated by the European Union’s General Data Protection Regulation (GDPR).
+Much of the personal data captured on political opinions is sensitive, and is recognized as such in other jurisdictions, and especially those regulated by the European Union’s General Data Protection Regulation (GDPR).

 Under current regulatory and judicial rulings, political parties appear to be one of the few categories of organization in Canada not regulated by either provincial or federal privacy protection laws of general application (with BC and Quebec being the exceptions).